lindsaykwardell/techacademy-talk/slides.md

   Learn more at [Sli.dev](https://sli.dev)
 ---

-# My Coding Journey
+# Side Projects

-The Importance of Networking and Side Projects
+The Reason and Value of Building in Public

 <div grid="~ cols-5 gap-2">